pyOpenSci/software-peer-review/_sources/about/package-scope.md.txt

 creating CVs or otherwise attributing scientific contributions, or accessing, manipulating or otherwise working with bibliometric data.
 (Example: [Example from rOpenSci - RefManageR](https://github.com/ropensci/software-review/issues/119))

-### Data visualization & analysis
+### Data visualization and analysis
-These are packages that enhance a scientists experience visualizing and analyzing data.
+These are packages that enhance a scientist's experience in visualizing and analyzing data.

 * Examples: [PyGMT - (also spatial and data munging)](https://github.com/pyOpenSci/software-submission/issues/43),